JacobWylie/express-user-authentication/README.md

 <ul>
 	<li>Hashing — using a function which takes some piece of information and return a hash that represents that information</li>
 	<li>Salt — randomly generated string that is concatenated with a password</li>
+	<li>Session — Information pertaining to a specific user of a website</li>
+	<li>Cookie — File managed by the web browser that can save information from a website</li>
 </ul>